 As you recall from your physiology class, the sinus node is the main pacemaker for the heart.
 This is the one that we WANT to be working 24-7, 365 days a year.
 It’s intrinsic rate is 60-100 BPM and it’s what you expect to see in a healthy, uncompromised patient.
 So far so good?

-In order for a rhythm to be deemed a “sinus rhythm” it has to meet two criteria all the time, every time:
+In order for a rhythm to be deemed a “normal sinus rhythm” it has to meet three criteria all the time, every time:

 When the heart is beating at a rate greater than 100 BPM, and the rhythm originates in the SA node, and meets those two criteria listed above, we say that the patient is in “sinus tachycardia.”
 A great example of sinus tachycardia occurs when you run up a flight of stairs to get to class.
 Your heart rate goes up, but it’s a normal physiological response to your increased energy expenditure.
 Your P waves are all the same, your PR intervals are consistent…your heart is simply beating faster than 100 BPM.